 The ability to quickly communicate key information on water sources during an interface fire event is critical.
 Software applications like 'I Am Responding' are used by some fire departments to map water sources (e.g., lake access points, standpipes, etc.).
-RDCK Fire Services use an app called Who's Responding.
-PDF maps or digital files (e.g. KMZ) are easy ways to share information with BCWS or other fire crews that may be assisting in an interface wildfire situation.
-It is recommended that the RDCK work with local fire departments to digitize water source and access point data that is currently in [paper] response books, or unmapped.
-The RDCK Emergency Operations webmap has a water source layer which could be updated as necessary and uploaded into Who's Responding.
-Other response data, like single access roads, bridges, or gates, could be included with the end goal of creating a response map to share with BCWS and/or other response agencies in the event of an interface fire.
+Maps are an easy way to share information with BCWS and other fire crews that may be assisting in an interface wildfire situation.
+It is recommended that local fire departments develop a simple response map showing roads, gates, any fuel-treated areas, and water access points to share with BCWS and/or other response agencies in the event of an interface fire.
+It can take time to communicate this type of detailed local knowledge, and time is a scarce resource during emergency.
+Therefore, any pre-planning that can be completed is worthwhile.
 Pre-planning is further discussed in Section 5.5.